giantswarm/giantswarm-aws-account-prerequisites/README.md

 tofu apply # review the proposed changes before approving
 ```

-**Once the admin role is created, Giant Swarm staff will take over the maintenance of it and the CAPA controller roles for all the MCs that operate under that account, so there is no further action needed by customers.**
+**Once the admin and read roles are created, Giant Swarm staff will take over the maintenance of it and the CAPA controller roles for all the MCs that operate under that account, so there is no further action needed by customers.**

 ## capa-controller-role